Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model

 In Section~\ref{sec:fact_limits} we also demonstrate the inherent limits of collinear factorization, that breaks down at very large $x_B$ because the kinematical approximations needed to factorize the PDFs and the partonic hard scattering coefficient do not respect four momentum conservation in transverse momentum, as already argued in Ref.~\cite{Moffat:2017sha}.
 Fortunately, this effect can be circumscribed by simple kinematic cuts on the invariant mass $W$ of the final state, and our model estimate indicates that factorization breaks down only in the resonance region at $W^2 \lesssim 4$ GeV$^2$.

-In Section~\ref{sec:conclusions}, we summarize and discuss the many results of our paper and their implications, and in the Appendices we include technical details on process kinematics and the dependence (or rather independence) of our conclusions on the model parameters.
-In the Appendix section, we also provide a complete discussion of the structure function projectors and their small-$x_B$ limit, as well as an analytic calculation of the small-$x_B$ scaling behaviour of the model structure functions; and an explicit illustration of resonant electron-nucleon scattering when the masses of the constituents are smaller than the mass of the target itself.
+Finally, in Section~\ref{sec:conclusions} we summarize the many results of our paper and their implications, and in the Appendices we included a study of the dependence (or rather independence) of our conclusions on the model parameters.
+In the Appendix section, we also provide: a complete discussion of the structure function projectors and their small-$x_B$ limit; details of the sub-asymptotic kinematic limits; an analytic calculation of the small-$x_B$ scaling behaviour of the model structure functions; and an explicit illustration of resonant electron-nucleon scattering when the masses of the constituents are smaller than the mass of the target itself.